hechtlinger/graph_cnn/README.md

 ------------------

 ### Basic example
-The graph convolution is implemented as a Keras layer, recieving the matrix Q of the expected number of visits as an argument.
+The graph convolution is implemented as a Keras layer, receiving the matrix Q of the expected number of visits as an argument.
 The implementation details are discussed in the paper.
 ```python
 from graph_convolution import GraphConv